Multi-factor authentication (MFA)¶

 The overall process Snowflake uses to cache MFA tokens is similar to that used to cache connection tokens for browser-based federated single sign-on.
 The client application stores the MFA token in the keystore of the client-side operating system.
 Users can delete the cached MFA token from the keystore at any time.

-Snowflake supports MFA token caching with the following drivers and connectors on macOS and Windows.
+Snowflake supports MFA token caching with the following drivers, connectors, and tools on macOS and Windows.
 This feature is not supported on Linux.

 • ODBC driver version 2.23.0 (or later).